Academics: S.J.D. Candidates begins here:

 Compliance with Requirements

 - Traveling Scholars are those students who are physically located outside of the Cambridge area but are engaged primarily in their S.J.D. studies.
 Such students have full access to Harvard’s online resources and access to Harvard’s library facilities during their visits to campus, and are also eligible for Harvard visa sponsorship.
-Traveling Scholars are not eligible for Graduate Program-sponsored fellowships nor conference funding, and are eligible for financial aid only after the needs of Resident Students have been met.
+Traveling Scholars are not eligible for Graduate Program-sponsored fellowships or conference funding and are eligible for financial aid only if funds are still available after the needs of the Resident Students have been met.

 NOTE: Students must update their residence status each summer (even if it will not be changing) and may change their status on a semester-by-semester basis, but not more frequently.